mozilla/areweslimyet/faq/faq.md

 the lack of earlier data as well as the rather sporadic datapoints for the first few months.

-## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh start" -- doesn't that mean Firefox leaks a ton of memory?
+## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh start" &mdash; doesn't that mean Firefox leaks a ton of memory?

 Well, not exactly.